manix17/AI-Youtube-Summarizer/docs/HELP.md

 ### How to Know It's Working

-- When you visit a YouTube video page (`youtube.com/watch?...`), a **"✨ Summarize Video"** button will appear below the video player and above the description.
+- When you visit a YouTube video page (`youtube.com/watch?...`), a **"✨ Summarize"** button will appear below the video player along with profile and preset selection dropdowns.
-- The extension popup will show a green light and the status "Ready to Summarize!".
+- The extension popup will show a green light and the status "Ready to Summarize!" when on a YouTube video page.
+- The interface automatically adapts to YouTube's dark/light mode for seamless integration.
   `[Screenshot: "Summarize Video" button on a YouTube page]`

 ---